 - a.
-A member or license holder of Move United; - b.
+An individual member, or license holder of Move United; - b.
 An employee of Move United; - c.
 Within the governance or disciplinary jurisdiction of Move United; - d.
 Authorized, approved, or appointed by Move United to have regular contact with Minor Athletes; and/or - e.
 A Covered Individual, not otherwise listed herein.